hmcts/et-slack-alerts/README.md

 pip install -r requirements.txt
 ```
 3. Follow the [instructions here](https://learn.microsoft.com/en-us/azure/azure-functions/functions-get-started?pivots=programming-language-python) to get it running locally and published to a given resource group.
 If you need any help, feel free to reach out.
-4. You will also need to ensure that the Function App has access to the Key Vault.
+4. You will also need to ensure that the Function App has the proper access:
 - Assign a managed identity to your Function App.
 - Navigate to `Key Vault` -> `Access Policies` -> `Add Access Policy`.
-Select `Get`.
+Select `Get` for secrets.
 - For `Select principal`, choose your Function App's identity.
+- Navigate to your Application Insights resource -> `Access Control (IAM)` -> `Add role assignment`.
+- Select the `Monitoring Reader` role and assign it to your Function App's managed identity.
+  - This allows the function to query Application Insights using Azure AD authentication.

 ## Deployment